 - Sit in the open-air-viewing cars for the best views

-- Arrive about an hour early to check out the train depot
+- Arrive 30-60 minutes early to check in at the train depot

-- The right side of train (if you are looking out to the open-air car) has the best views
+- The right side of train has the best views

 - Don’t forget your camera for the beautiful scenery

-Take advantage of the information from the outdoor attendants found in the open-air-viewing cars.
+Take advantage of the information offered by the outdoor attendants in the open-air-viewing cars.
 They have a wealth of knowledge and are very friendly.

-We hope this guide to Verde Canyon Railroad helps with planning your visit!
+We hope this guide to the Verde Canyon Railroad helps with planning your visit!

-Please let us know if you have any questions about the Verde Canyon Railroad or your visit to Sedona in the comments below.
+Please let us know if you have any questions about Verde Canyon Railroad tours or your visit to Sedona in the comments below.